 The photo shoes a group of people with camping and cycling equipment boarding the ferry from the Isle of Rum to Mallaig in Scotland.

-On the way, the ferry also stops at the Isle of Muck and the Isle of Eigg, which are just as great for weekend getaways!
+The sailing from Mallaig to Rum takes about 1.5 hours.
+On the way, the ferry may also stop at the Isle of Muck and the Isle of Eigg, which are just as great for weekend getaways!

 Hooked on island hopping?
-Read up on the best Scottish islands to visit.
+Read up on the best Scottish islands to visit

 This photo shows the view of Kinloch Bay and the CalMac ferry arriving from Mallaig in the distance.